AzraelSec/CMShell/README.md

 * **allowed-files**: List of all files and metadata we want to make available and their relative types.

 ####Adding new commands
-Commands list is completelly extensible: You have only to implement their relative `json` file.
+Commands list is completely extensible: You have only to implement their relative `json` file.
 Here's an example of a command core implementation file:

     {